yeSpud/MACSTransitApp/CONTRIBUTING.md

 Simply clone this repository using git, and then open the cloned project in android studio.
 That's all there is to it.

 ### Submitting updates
-TODO
+Submit a pull request stating your proposed version (ie `Beta 7`), and make sure that your updates are well documented, well commented, elegantly written, and above all else, stable.

-Basically make sure its well documented, well commented, elegantly written, and above all else, stable when creating a pull request.
+The pull request will then undergo a review process, and either be accepted and merged, or rejected with comments and critiques for how to do better.